woll-an/robotics-explained/content/inversekinematics.md

 # Geometric Inverse Kinematics

 However, in this article I want to show you a goemetric approach.
 In the following image you see our robot with an arbitrary pose.
 Given x, y and $\phi$, we want to compute the three joint angles $q_0$, $q_1$ and $q_2$.
-I marked three trianlges in the image, a green, red and blue one.
+I marked four trianlges in the image, a green, red, yellow and blue one.
 Let's look what we know about these triangles.

 ![geometric](../images/inverse/geometric.png "Geometric Inverse Kinematics")